Anrufliste/dt-sms-api-sdk-python/README.md

 Before starting a deep dive into telephone number plans, just be aware, that some country calling codes are shared by multiple countries e.g. +1 is used by the USA and Canada (and many more).
 But in the DT pricing list both countries have different prices (e.g. € 0.0058 vs. € 0.0094 Price excl.
 VAT on December the 31st 2022).

 So how do you know which country are you sending the SMS?
-Maybe you did not recognized the E164PhoneNumber class above while creating the Message object.
-The Message class will try to create such an object with the sender string parameter but have to for the recipient parameter - otherwise a ValueError is raised.
+You have not seen the E164PhoneNumber class while creating the Message object, yet.
+But the Message class will try to create such an object internally for the sender string parameter and have to do it for the recipient parameter - otherwise a ValueError would be raised (instead of a String you could also directly give such an object as those parameters).
 An E164PhoneNumber object can evaluate the ISO2 code of the given number.

 ```
 from dt_sms_sdk.phone_number import E164PhoneNumber